This post may contain affiliate links. Please read our disclosure for more info.

 As a South African kid growing up in the eighties, there was no such thing as information overload, never mind news information overload.

-We had the news at eight in either English or Afrikaans depending what day of the week it was (with only one channel we had no choice but to take turns).
+We had the news at eight in either English or Afrikaans depending what day of the week it was.

 Later, when our broadcast hours were extended, they introduced a short news bulletin at six in the evening.